 The site was developed starting in 1988 by Neil Spooner and collaborators from RAL.
 An active potash mine at 1000 m depth under a flat surface hosts it.
 The access is through a shaft.
 The salt environment limits the cavities width to about 5 m.
-A clean area of approximately 1500 m2 is available to experiments.
-The neutron flux with E > 0.5 MeV is $1.7 \times 10^{-2} \text{ m}^{-2} \text{ s}^{-1}$, the muon flux is $4.5 \times 10^{-2} \text{ m}^{-2} \text{ s}^{-1}$.
-A building on the surface (200 m2) hosts laboratories for computing, electronics and chemistry, offices, conference room, changing rooms, mess rooms, mechanical workshop, storage and construction rooms.
-The scientific program is focused on dark matter search: ZEPLIN II is completed, ZEPLIN III is to be completed by 2010 and DRIFT II is in R&D phase.
+A clean area of approximately 1500 m is available to experiments.
+The neutron flux with E > 0.5 MeV is $1.7 \times 10^{-2}$ m-2 s-1, the muon flux is $4.5 \times 10^{-2}$ m-2 s-1.
+A building on the surface (200 m) hosts laboratories for computing, electronics and chemistry, offices, conference room, changing rooms, mess rooms, mechanical workshop, storage and construction rooms.
+The scientific program is focused on Dark Matter search: ZEPLIN II is completed, ZEPLIN III is to be completed by the end of 2010 and DRIFT II is in research and development phase.
 There are low radioactivity measurements and geophysics research.
 About 30 scientists work at the laboratory.
-Excellent potential for expansion.
+There is an excellent potential for expansion.